 According to the Agni Purana, Kubera should be installed in temples seated on a goat, holding a club.
 The prescribed image of Kubera is often of gold, adorned with multi-colored attributes.
 In some sources, particularly Jain depictions, Kubera is portrayed as a drunkard, evident through the presence of a “nectar vessel” in his hand.

-In summary, Lord Kubera stands as a prominent figure in Hindu mythology, revered as the Lord of Wealth and the King of the Yakshas.
+In summary, Lord Kubera stands as a prominent figure in Hinduism, revered as the Lord of Wealth and the King of the Yakshas.
 His story, rooted in devotion and divine blessings, highlights the multifaceted dimensions of prosperity, from material riches to the flourishing of nature and the hidden treasures within the earth.
 Kubera’s role as the guardian of wealth extends beyond a mere accumulation of riches, embodying the magnificence and affluence that define his celestial realm.
 His iconic representation, often portrayed as a dwarf adorned with jewels, carries profound symbolism, emphasizing his divine influence over various aspects of abundance.
 Temples dedicated to Kubera serve as places of worship where devotees seek blessings for financial success, abundance, and overall well-being.
 As the Lord of the Yakshas, Kubera’s story continues to resonate, underscoring the divine rewards bestowed upon those who earnestly seek spiritual connection and practice sincere devotion.